bazaarvoice/ostrich/core/docs/operator-quick-start.md

 Ostrich uses [ZooKeeper](http://zookeeper.apache.org/) to store all of its data and consequently requires the ability to connect to a ZooKeeper ensemble.

-ZooKeeper supports basic monitoring via the network using the [four letter words] (http://zookeeper.apache.org/doc/r3.4.3/zookeeperAdmin.html#sc_zkCommands).
+ZooKeeper supports basic monitoring via the network using the [four letter words][zk_commands].
 You can telnet or send a netcat command to a server to see statistics about which clients are connected, latencies, whether or not a server is leader, etc.

 Internally ZooKeeper servers will typically listen on three different ports.
 The first is a back-channel port that it uses to communicate with the other ZooKeeper nodes in the ensemble.
-Over this channel it uses the [Atomic Broadcast] (http://zookeeper.apache.org/doc/r3.4.3/zookeeperInternals.html) protocol (which despite the name is TCP based).
+Over this channel it uses the [Atomic Broadcast] protocol (which despite the name is TCP based).
 The second port is used by clients to connect to the ZooKeeper ensemble.
 This is also a TCP based protocol.
 Finally the third port is the leader election port that it uses to figure out which server in the ensemble is marked as the leader.

 #### 3. Service registration
 When services register with Ostrich they create a node in ZooKeeper that contains several pieces of information: